Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Solved and Open Challenges

 In our discussion of the mechanisms, we often pointed out potential attacks tied to other challenges, which are solved by different mechanisms.
 Indeed, many mechanisms in our discussion are complementary, and here we discuss several recurring patterns of approaches taken by these mechanisms.

 \paragraph{Physical models} A number of mechanisms use physical models to detect misbehavior~\cite{Leinmueller2008-decentralized,Bissmeyer2010}.
 These models allow a detection mechanism to incorporate specific knowledge about the driving process of vehicles.
-The complexity of models ranges from very simple (e.g., cars cannot drive faster than 500\,km/h, two cars cannot occupy the exact same position) to very complex models (e.g., analysis of acceleration and deceleration behavior, movement prediction including turn probabilities, correlation of vehicle positions to street maps).
-These models may also include the sensors of the observing vehicle.
-The correlation with such models is a very interesting approach, because it often works locally and does not depend on correlation of data from several vehicles.
+The complexity of models ranges from very simple to very complex models.
+An example of a simple model is that cars cannot drive faster than 500\,km/h, or that two cars cannot occupy the exact same position.
+Complex models include an analysis of acceleration and deceleration behavior, movement prediction including turn probabilities, correlation of vehicle positions to street maps and predictions based on vehicle dynamics~\cite{Sun2017}.
+Sensors are often used as a base truth by the observing vehicle; it remains to be investigated whether attacks can be designed that affect sensors and messages simultaneously in a consistent way.
+Regardless, the correlation with models is a very interesting approach, because it often works locally and does not depend on correlation of data from several vehicles (which is also a common attack vector).
 Therefore, detection components based on physical models should be included in a misbehavior detection system.